tacodtripe/New-York-Times-Clone-Page/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this project, enjoy!

-## Acknowledgments